 There are many causes including ageing and consumption of staining substances such as coffee, teas, tobacco, red wine etc. During tooth formation consumption of tetracycline, certain antibiotics or excessive fluoride may also cause tooth discolouration.

 Yes, when monitored professionally and the instructions are followed there will be no damage to teeth, enamel or gums.

-Generally the effects can be seen within one week for the In-office technique and in about one month for the home bleaching technique.
-Some stains like those caused by antibiotics may require a prolonged course of treatment.
+Generally the effects can be seen within one week for the in-office technique and in about one month for the home bleaching technique.
+Some stains, like those caused by antibiotics, may require a prolonged course of treatment.

-This depends on your lifestyle (tea, coffee, red wine etc.) but generally the effects should last up to 2 years.
+This depends on your lifestyle (tea, coffee, red wine etc.) but generally the effects should last up to two years.
 We advise patients to keep their bleaching trays and additional tubes of the tooth whitening can be purchased for a ‘top-up’ as required.

-No, there will be no colour change to existing fillings (silver or white), crowns, veneers, inlays, bridgework etc. Some restorations may need to be replaced if they do not match the new colour of your teeth and we will do our best to advise which ones this may be, but the final decision can only be assessed once the tooth whitening has been completed.
+No, there will be no colour change to existing fillings (silver or white), crowns, veneers, inlays, bridgework etc. Some restorations may need to be replaced if they do not match the new colour of your teeth and we will do our best to advise which ones these may be, but the final decision can only be assessed once the tooth whitening has been completed.